NoorhanAbbas/RAGChatbots_Workshop2025/index.md

 # 🤖 RAG Chatbots Workshop 2025

 Welcome to the **RAG Chatbots Workshop 2025**!
-This hands-on workshop empowers educators to build and deploy Retrieval-Augmented Generation (RAG)-based chatbots using their own PDF content.
+This hands-on workshop aims to build and deploy Retrieval-Augmented Generation (RAG)-based chatbots using educational PDF content on HuggingFace Spaces.

 ---

 ## 🎯 Workshop Overview

-In this workshop, you’ll learn how to:
+This workshop is designed to equip participants with the practical skills needed to build and deploy intelligent educational chatbots using Retrieval-Augmented Generation (RAG).

+By the end of the workshop, you will be able to:

-- Build a chatbot that uses your teaching materials as its knowledge base
+Develop a chatbot that uses educator-provided teaching materials (PDFs) as its knowledge base

-- Automatically generate a deployable chatbot app using Streamlit
+Automatically generate a fully deployable chatbot application using Streamlit

-- Use quantised Hugging Face models to run your chatbot in the browser
+Integrate quantised Hugging Face models to run the chatbot efficiently in the browser

-- Control the response complexity and retrieve sources for transparency
+Control the complexity level of responses and display source references for transparency

+In addition, this workshop introduces students to core techniques in:

+Prompt engineering

+Retrieval-Augmented Generation (RAG)

+Working with Large Language Models (LLMs)

+Building front-end interfaces using the Streamlit API

 ---